ivangsa/modulith-test/README.md

 Exporting an interface should suffice to express a clear intention without needing to annotate every single type.
 You either export an interface or you don't.

-It's not clear if this is a bug or the intended behaviour.
+And it's not clear if this is a bug or the intended behaviour.
 See https://github.com/spring-projects/spring-modulith/issues/1264

 ## Playground Project showcasing this issue